mctosima/mctosima.github.io/index.md

 An avid music enthusiast, dedicating my free time to the serious craft of music production, composition, arrangement, mixing, and mastering.

+Actively involved in ministry for Christian students, leading gospel-centered movements that nurture faith and build community among young believers.

 Live in a productive ecosystem, love automation and planning at work and leverage technology for productivity.
-Saved by grace through faith.